 SANTA MONICA PIER

-Are you looking forward to Movie Park’s new roller coaster, which is scheduled to open in 2021?
+Is Movie Park Studio Tour the ride that Movie Park needed?
 What do you think about the current attraction lineup?
 And what’s your opinion on pre-shows?
 Share your thoughts in the comments section at the bottom of this page.